Xilinx/Vitis_Accel_Examples/host/streaming_multi_cus/details.md

 ================================================
 This example demonstrates how a kernel with stream interfaces can be instantiated into multiple compute units.
 Kernel performs a vector addition to the input streams and writes the results to the output stream.

+The APIs used for streaming operations are custom stream APIs that binds to Xilinx Streaming APIs.

 Streaming class needs to be initialized before use.
 ```c++
 xcl::Stream::init(platform_id);